sparkflows/sparkflows-docs/docs/azure/admin-guide/application_gateway.rst

 Application gateways
 ========

-This document describes the steps for Configuring Fire Insights with Application gateways.
+This document describes the steps for Configuring Fire Insights running on a virtual machine with Application gateways.

 Step 1 : Login to Azure portal
 -----------------